saranshbansal/learn-aws/NOTES_DNS_CLOUDFRONT.md

 - Allows you to choose:
   - Sampling Rate – percentage of requests for which you want to receive
   - Specific fields and specific Cache Behaviors (path patterns)

+## CloudFront - Personalization using Http headers
+You can configure CloudFront to add specific HTTP headers to the requests that CloudFront receives from viewers and forwards to your `origin` or `edge function`.
+The values of these HTTP headers are based on the characteristics of the viewer or the viewer request.
+The headers provide information about the `viewer’s device type, IP address, geographic location, request protocol (HTTP or HTTPS), HTTP version, TLS connection details, and JA3 fingerprint`.

+With these headers, your origin or your `edge function` can receive information about the viewer without the need for you to write your own code to determine this information.
+If your origin returns different responses based on the information in these headers, you can include them in the *cache* key so that CloudFront caches the responses separately.

+For example, your origin might respond with content in a specific language based on the country that the viewer is in or with content tailored to a specific device type.
+Your origin might also write these headers to log files, which you can use to determine information about where your viewers are, which device types they’re on, and more.